 Students should take a number of variables into consideration when answering this question, including university location, costs, competitiveness of admission, and personal life factors.
 Generally speaking, students may want to apply to three to six graduate programs in order to compare admission and financial aid offers.
 One or two of these programs should be reach programs (highly competitive), one or two of these programs should be safety programs, and the remainder should be programs that the applicant is reasonably confident that he/she will be admitted to.

 Amongst the most important variables considered should be the quality of the program and the appropriateness of the program to the applicant’s interests and goals.
 One of the best ways to identify the top programs in your field of study is to speak with faculty members in your major department.
 You should also look at journal articles and books in your field and discover which institutions the leading experts in the field are affiliated with.

-Don’t limit yourself; Honors College graduates have been admitted to outstanding universities throughout the United States and the world [link to graduate schools attended…].
+Don’t limit yourself; Honors College graduates have been admitted to outstanding universities throughout the United States and the world.
 You may be surprised how competitive your application may be at top research institutions!

 How can I prepare myself for graduate school?

 Set goals for yourself.
 If you can articulate what you want to accomplish, how, and why, you can impress graduate admissions committees.
 Outlining goals takes time.
 You won’t be able to successfully articulate your future plans in one week.